Last Updated: 14 Oct 2023

 Unlike FreeBSD, which lets you boot into single user mode from a startup menu, getting into Single User Mode in CentOS is a little more complicated.
 Here's how:

-• Choose the kernel you want (probably the one that's listed on top), and press e
+- Choose the kernel you want (probably the one that's listed on top), and press

-• Scroll down to the partition that has your kernel on it (it should start with kernel) and press e again.
+e - Scroll down to the partition that has your kernel on it (it should start with

 <0/LogVol00

-• Hit return to get back to the screen that lists your kernel, and then hit b to boot.
+emergencyinstead ofsingle, which does the same thing but doesn't start any of your init scripts. - Hit return to get back to the screen that lists your kernel, and then hit

 More info on single user mode and rescue mode is available from the CentOS docs.